 He said/She said 2019 Mazda 3 Sport

-This new 2019 Mazda3 has a luxurious interior, gorgeous new styling, engines that delight, and now with available AWD.
+The 2019 Mazda3 has a luxurious interior, gorgeous styling, engines that delight, and now with available AWD.

 Honda Civic, VW Jetta, Hyundai Elantra, Toyota Corolla, and Ford Focus are just a few of the many great cars in this competitive segment.
-With a new body, new interior, new suspension, and now with all-wheel drive (AWD).
+With an updated body, interior, suspension, and now with all-wheel drive (AWD).
 I have high expectations of this hot little hatch from Mazda.

 Dan Heyman: I’ve always liked the Mazda3.
 Liked how it was kind of the energetic small kid that had to stand apart from the big boys – Lacey mentions most of them – by maybe being a little more stylish, a little more fun and a little more of a wild card; the various Mazdaspeed3 models – slightly different, all manic — that have graced the automotive landscape over the years are kind of the best expression of that need to stand apart.